ravm2901/test-backend/README.md

 1) ### Create user endpoint ###

 * Create user endpoint for add, update and delete user.
 (Changed should be reflected in the DB)
   * Add: public, no require Authentication.
-Use POST method
+Use POST method. (localhost:3000/public/user/add)
   * Update: private, requires Authentication.
-Use PUT method
+Use PUT method. (localhost:3000/api/user/:id)
   * Delete: private, requires Authentication.
-Use DELETE method
+Use DELETE method. (localhost:3000/api/user/:id)
   * Get: private, requires Authentication.
-Use GET method
+Use GET method. (localhost:3000/api/user/:id)
 * Each endpoint must validate data type. (ex: validate email.
 If is not valid, return code error with error description).
   * Ready
 * Implement jwt Auth.
 For login, the user should call to /login and use his name and email as credentials.
-  * /login method requires sent data by POST
+  * /login method requires sent data by POST. (localhost:3000/login)
 * Only users logged in should be able to edit their data.
   * Ready